Why is this important?

 For more information about types of tenancy, see Renting from a private landlord.

-Where possible, you should use an agency which has signed up to the National Approved Letting Scheme (NALS).
+Where possible, you should use an accommodation or letting agency which has signed up to the National Approved Letting Scheme (NALS).
 Agencies belonging to this scheme have agreed to follow a set of standards which include a complaints procedure.

 Organisations which belong to this scheme include the National Association of Estate Agents, the Royal Institute of Chartered Surveyors (RICS), and the Association of Residential Letting Agents (ARLA).
 These organisations will insist that member agencies keep deposits paid by tenants in a separate 'client account'.
 For contact details of these organisations, see under heading Further help.

-An accommodation agency can refuse to register you.
+An accommodation or letting agency can refuse to register you.
 It may do this, for example, because:-

 - you are unemployed